Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Rating: 4.5/5 · Starting at ~$90/month · Coverage up to $10M

-At-Bay pioneered what they call the "InsurSec" model — the idea that insurance and security services should be deeply integrated rather than sold separately.
+At-Bay pioneered what they call the "InsurSec" model (we compare them head-to-head in our At-Bay vs Coalition review) — the idea that insurance and security services should be deeply integrated rather than sold separately.
 It's a compelling philosophy: the better your security posture, the lower your premiums, and At-Bay provides the tools to improve both.
+According to At-Bay's data, their policyholders experience claim frequency that is 5x lower than the industry average (Source: At-Bay InsurSec Report 2024).

 One standout feature is At-Bay's financial fraud sub-limits of up to $1 million.
-For agencies that manage client ad spend or handle financial transactions, this provides meaningful protection against increasingly sophisticated BEC (Business Email Compromise) attacks, which account for 33% of all cyber insurance claims in 2025.
+For agencies that manage client ad spend or handle financial transactions, this provides meaningful protection against increasingly sophisticated BEC attacks.
+According to the FBI's Internet Crime Complaint Center (IC3), BEC losses exceeded $2.9 billion in 2023 alone (Source: FBI IC3 Annual Report 2023), making this coverage far from theoretical.

 Pros: